-OF UNDUE BURDEN
+AFFIDAVIT OF UNDUE BURDEN

-(Section 99.0 097(4), Florida Statutes)
+(Section 99.097(4), Florida Statutes)

-oath.
-Section 99.09 undue burden oath r petition. (b) If an unc signatures on a petit to the supervisor of d that submitted the un contributions must fi were not paid becau when payment is ma (2) Upon a candida has surplus funds, m 97(6), Florida Statutes, prov may not subsequently be fil due burden oath has been i tion, the undue burden oath elections and any submitte ndue burden oath.
-If contri irst be used to reimburse th use of the filing of the undue ade to a signature gatherer ite terminating the campa s will preclude or invalidate the filing of an undue burden vides: (a) If any person is paid to solicit signatures on a petition, a led in lieu of paying the fee to have signatures verified for that filed and payment is subsequently made to any person to solicit h is no longer valid and a fee for all signatures previously submitted d thereafter shall be paid by the candidate, person, or organizatio ibutions as defined in s.
-106.011 are received, any monetary he supervisor of elections for any signature verification fees that e burden oath.
-[Note: The second sentence in (b) applies only after an undue burden oath had been filed.] aign, any candidate who qualified by the petition process and who funds to the reimbursement of the signature verification fee (if es.

-I certify unde er oath that I intend d to qualify as a candidate for the office of

-and that I am

-without impo fication of petition signatures for that office ourden on my personal resources or on o me.
-O P L E

-Signatu re of Candidate Print Candidate's Name
+IMPORTANT: (1) Paying signature gatherers will preclude or invalidate the filing of an undue burden oath.
+Section 99.097(6), Florida Statutes, provides: (a) If any person is paid to solicit signatures on a petition, an undue burden oath may not subsequently be filed in lieu of paying the fee to have signatures verified for that petition. (b) If an undue burden oath has been filed and payment is subsequently made to any person to solicit signatures on a petition, the undue burden oath is no longer valid and a fee for all signatures previously submitted to the supervisor of elections and any submitted thereafter shall be paid by the candidate, person, or organization that submitted the undue burden oath.
+If contributions as defined in s.
+106.011 are received, any monetary contributions must first be used to reimburse the supervisor of elections for any signature verification fees that were not paid because of the filing of the undue burden oath.
+[Note: The second sentence in (b) applies only when payment is made to a signature gatherer after an undue burden oath had been filed.]
+(2) Upon a candidate terminating the campaign, any candidate who qualified by the petition process and who has surplus funds, must first apply the surplus funds to the reimbursement of the signature verification fee (if applicable).
+See s.
+106.141(7), Florida Statutes.
+I certify under oath that I intend to qualify as a candidate for the office of and that I am unable to pay the fee for verification of petition signatures for that office without imposing an undue burden on my personal resources or on resources otherwise available to me Х Signature of Candidate Print Candidate's Name City Address Telephone Number State Zip STATE OF FLORIDA COUNTY OF Signature of Notary Public Print, Type or Stamp Commissioned Name of Notary Public Sworn to (or affirmed) and subscribed before me by means of online notarization OR physical presence Personally Known OR Produced identification Type of Identification Produced: DS-DE 19A (11/2/2021)

-Address City

-Address City

-( )

-Stata Zip Telephone Number

-State • •

-·

-State of Florida

-State of Florida ·

-State of Florida County of - before me this day of, 20

-State of Florida County of Sworn to (or affirm -

-State of Florida County of Sworn to (or affirn by ned) and subscribed

-State of Florida County of Sworn to (or affirm by Personally Known: ned) and subscribed Signature of Notary Public - State of Florida

-State of Florida County of Sworn to (or affirm ned) and subscribed